Ordered Products

 {% hint style="warning" %}

 **COG missing?
-Profit numbers lie.** If a product has no Cost of Goods entered on the **Products** page, the Net Profit column will overstate reality (it only subtracts Amazon's fees).
-Visit Products → bulk upload COGS (Cost of Goods Sold) → return here for accurate numbers.
+Profit numbers lie.** If a product has no Cost of Goods entered, the Net Profit column will overstate reality (it only subtracts Amazon's fees).
+The quickest fix is right here: click the blue **COG missing** badge on that product's row to open the batch entry and record your cost.
+You can also manage costs in bulk on the **Products** page.
+Once a cost is set, return here for accurate numbers.

 {% endhint %}